lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 Add document properties, known as metadata, to your document.
 This includes the document title, author, subject, keyword and language.

-Screen readers reads out the document properties to identify content in documents.
+Screen readers read out the document properties to identify content in documents.

 Use the full title of the document.